Compiled AI: Deterministic Code Generation for LLM-Based Workflow Automation: Experiments

 \section{Experiments}

 We evaluate on two distinct task types to demonstrate that compiled AI generalizes beyond a single benchmark and that the architecture is not overfit to a particular input modality.

 \paragraph{Task 1: Function Calling (BFCL).} The Berkeley Function-Calling Leaderboard \citep{patil2024gorilla} measures function-calling capability on 400 instances where the model must identify the correct function and extract parameters from natural language queries.
 This task validates the core compilation-vs-runtime trade-off in a structured setting with clean inputs.
+This task lies in the regime where pure deterministic compilation is feasible, since function signatures are well-typed and outputs are unambiguous.

-\paragraph{Task 2: Document Intelligence (DocILE).} To stress-test the architecture on noisy, semantic inputs, we evaluate on DocILE---5,680 invoice documents with degraded OCR quality, heterogeneous formats across hundreds of vendors, and semantic ambiguity.
-DocILE uses two evaluation metrics: \textbf{KILE} (Key Information Line-level Extraction), measuring exact-match accuracy on key fields such as invoice number, date, and total amount; and \textbf{LIR} (Line Item Recognition), measuring accuracy on structured line items within documents.
-This task also motivates the Code Factory variant: when pure deterministic approaches fail due to semantic complexity, compiled activities wrapping focused LLM calls provide a principled middle ground.
+\paragraph{Task 2: Document Intelligence (DocILE).} To stress-test the architecture on noisy, semantic inputs, we evaluate on DocILE~\citep{simsa2023docile}, 5,680 invoice documents with degraded OCR quality, heterogeneous formats across hundreds of vendors, and semantic ambiguity.
+DocILE uses two evaluation metrics: \emph{KILE} (Key Information Line-level Extraction), measuring exact-match accuracy on key fields such as invoice number, date, and total amount; and \emph{LIR} (Line Item Recognition), measuring accuracy on structured line items within documents.
+This task requires runtime semantic understanding for individual extraction steps, motivating the Code Factory variant where compiled orchestration invokes the LLM as a bounded tool.

-\paragraph{Baselines.} We compare four approaches across both tasks: \textbf{Direct LLM} (Claude Opus 4.5, one call per transaction), \textbf{LangChain} and \textbf{AutoGen} (same LLM with orchestration overhead), and \textbf{Compiled AI / Code Factory} (LLM invoked once at compilation; execution is deterministic code).
-For DocILE, we additionally evaluate a \textbf{Deterministic} variant (pure regex, no LLM) to bound the non-learning approach.
+\paragraph{Baselines.} We compare four approaches across both tasks: \emph{Direct LLM} (Claude Opus 4.5~\citep{anthropic2025opus}, one call per transaction), \texttt{LangChain} and \texttt{AutoGen} (same LLM with orchestration overhead), and \emph{Compiled AI / Code Factory} (LLM invoked once at compilation for orchestration; Code Factory additionally invokes the LLM as bounded tool calls during execution for semantic subtasks).
+For DocILE, we additionally evaluate a \emph{Deterministic} variant (pure regex, no LLM) to bound the non-learning approach.
+We chose BFCL and DocILE over agent-style benchmarks such as $\tau$-bench~\citep{yao2024taubench} because they better isolate the structured-versus-semantic input dimension central to our study.
 All experiments use Claude Opus 4.5 (\texttt{claude-opus-4-5-20251101}) at temperature 0, PydanticAI for structured orchestration, and a custom DSL executor for workflow definitions.